 Microsoft recommends to use Windows authentication when you connect to a Microsoft SQL Server.
 This is more secure than SQL Server authentication.

-- Depending on the configuration of your database server, you can use Windows authentication on server-level or on database-level.
-If you switch between authentication modes on server-level, other databases on this server are also affected.
+- Depending on the configuration of your database server, you can use Windows authentication on server-level or database-level.
+If you switch between authentication modes on server-level, other databases on this server will also be affected.

 - Windows authentication is not supported on Domain Controllers and on Microsoft Windows Small Business Server.